ABC, the ‘most trusted news source in Australia’, airs Netanyahu’s 30-year-old bogus Iran nuke claims

 Fourteen years ago, the civil war between Sri Lanka’s armed forces and the Liberation Tigers of Tamil Eelam came to a bloody end, with the government shooting dead, in cold blood, a slew of Tiger officials who had neogtiated a surrender and were making their way across a lagoon, holding up white flags.

-This act of bastardry was what enabled the government to show the dead visage of Tiger leader Velupillai Prabhkaran on TV, signalling that the conflict, which had run for 26 years, was finally over.
+This act of bastardry was what enabled the government to show the dead visage of Tiger leader Velupillai Prabhakaran on TV, signalling that the conflict, which had run for 26 years, was finally over.

 There were claims and counter-claims after the war ended, with both sides accused of war crimes.
 But because Sri Lanka is of little importance in the global scheme of things, there has been no push internationally for investigation of these claims.